Cuba

 CDT North

 This trail is suitable for short or long excursions and is an excellent entry point for longer trips into the San Pedro Parks Wilderness.
-The trail is rated as difficult due to the elevation gain and loss.
-Round trip to the end of the trail and back is 6.2 miles and may take from 3 to 6 hours.
-Camping is allowed by permit at the trailhead and in the San Pedro Parks, but be sure to practice Leave No Trace and make sure any campfire is completely out before leaving the area.
+Many people leave a vehicle at the lower trailhead, drive to the Vacas/San Gregorio Trailhead atop the mountain, and hike down one-way.
+The trail is rated as difficult due to the 1800 foot elevation gain.
+Total distance is 6.0 miles one way and can be done up and down (or down and up) in a long day.
+Camping along the trail is allowed by permit, but be sure to practice Leave No Trace and make sure any campfire is completely out before leaving the area.

 Ten Things to do in Cuba